HomeSite Map

 They also chose to avoid the American cover songs which appeared on the British “With The Beatles” album, thinking that Americans would be more impressed with The Beatles original songs, showing their songwriting talent.
 Therefore, The Beatles’ covers of American songs “Please Mister Postman,” “Money,” “Roll Over Beethoven,” “You’ve Really Got A Hold On Me” and “Devil In Her Heart” were left off of the album.

 They did make an exception with one cover song, the adult sounding “Till There Was You.”
-This decision could very well have been made to coincide with their performing the song on the future “Ed Sullivan Show” appearance, as well as on the internationally famous Royal Variety Show in Britain on November 4th, 1963.
+This decision could very well have been made to coincide with their performing the song on the future “Ed Sullivan Show” appearance, as well as on the internationally famous Royal Variety Show at the Prince Of Wales Theatre in London on November 4th, 1963.

 Being that the proven fact that "singles sell albums" was a common practice in the US prior to 1964, the first two tracks chosen for the album were both sides of their first single.
 Not wanting to neglect the gorgeous three-part harmony of the ballad “This Boy” that was the British b-side to “I Want To Hold Your Hand,” they included it next in the line up on side one.
 After that, they pretty much commenced with the original track list of the British “With The Beatles” album, omitting the aforementioned cover songs.

 The cover chosen for the album was the identical portrait used for the “With The Beatles” British album, which was inspired by German photographer and personal acquaintance of The Beatles, Astrid Kirschherr.
 Her early photographs of The Beatles while they were playing long engagements in Hamburg included head shots of the band in half lighting.
-These photos were shown to photographer Robert Freeman and, according to George Harrison, they asked Freeman, “’Can’t you do it like this?’”
-The picture was shot in “a room with a piece of black background” and lighting on the right side of their faces.
+These photos were shown to photographer Robert Freeman and, according to George Harrison, they asked him, “’Can’t you do it like this?’”
+The picture was shot in Bournemouth at The Palace Court in “a room with a piece of black background” and lighting on the right side of their faces.
 According to McCartney, the session took about a half hour and was done simply and effortlessly.

 Recording The Album